smartscripts-nl/dynamic-xray/README.md

 A KOReader plugin to view "xray items", i.e. user defined explanations of persons, places and terms in books or even entire series.

 Dynamic Xray (DX) plugin was inspired by the X-ray system on Kindles (see explanation on [Amazon X-Ray on Kindle | All you need to know - YouTube](https://youtu.be/mreow-OrGsU?si=c_3NhHKBDa1BFEvI)).
 DX differs from the Kindle system in that the user can define items dynamically, while on Kindles these items are "baked into" the ebook.
-The advantage of the former approach is that you can dynamically add and modify items, but the advantage of the Kindle approach is that it isn't error prone.
+The advantage of the former approach is that you can dynamically add and modify items, but the advantage of the Kindle approach is that it isn't error-prone.
 DX is, because it uses matching of the words in ebook texts to determine whether Xray items are present.
 Which can lead to incorrect hits.
 But in at about 95% of cases the matches will be correct.

 Dynamic Xray uses a stripped down version of my personal extensions system for KOReader.